 What are the Different Types of Ham?

-Let’s start with “what are hams?“.
+Let’s start with “What are hams?“.
 Hams are legs of pork preserved through smoking or curing (or both!).

-City Ham vs. Country Ham
+City vs. Country Ham

 Shank End vs. Butt End

-Shank end is the type of ham often served for Christmas or Easter dinners.
+- Shank end is the type of ham often served for Christmas or Easter dinners.
 The shank comes from the lower end of the leg.
 This cut has more fat and tends to be less tender.

 Boneless vs Bone-In Ham